 Before you make your first trade, it’s essential that you understand how a covered call strategy works.
 So, let's look at a hypothetical example.
-Let’s say in February you already own 100 shares of XYZ, which is currently at $30 a share.
-You decide to sell (or write) one call, which covers 100 shares of stock.
-(If you owned 200 shares of XYZ, you could sell two calls.)
+Let’s say in February you already own 100 shares of XYZ, which is currently trading at $30 a share.
+You decide to sell (a.k.a., write) one call, which covers 100 shares of stock (If you owned 200 shares of XYZ, you could sell two calls, and so on).

 The strike price

 You agreed to sell those 100 shares at an agreed-upon price, known as the strike price.
-When you look up the options quotes on your screen, you’ll see an assortment of strike prices.
-The strike price you choose determines how much premium you receive for selling the option.
-With covered calls, for a given stock, the higher the strike price is from the stock price, the less valuable the premium.
+When you look up the options quotes, you’ll see an assortment of strike prices.
+The strike price you choose is one determinant of how much premium you receive for selling the option.
+With covered calls, for a given stock, the higher the strike price is over the stock price, the less valuable the option.

-Therefore, a $32 strike price is more valuable than a $35 strike price.
+Therefore, an option with a $32 strike price is more valuable than an option with a $35 strike price.
 Why?
 Because it is more likely for XYZ to reach $32 than it is for it to reach $35, and therefore more likely that the buyer of the call will make money.
 Because of that, the premium is higher.

 The expiration date

-In addition to deciding on the most appropriate strike price, you also have a choice of an expiration date, which is the third Saturday of the expiration month.
+In addition to deciding on the most appropriate strike price, you also have a choice of an expiration date, which is the third Friday of the expiration month.
 For example, let’s say in February you choose a March expiration date.
-On the third Friday in March, trading on the option ends and the following day it expires.
+On the third Friday in March, trading on the option ends and it expires.
 Either your option is assigned and the stock is sold at the strike price or you keep the stock.
-Because some people don’t want to tie up their stock for too long, they may choose expiration dates that are only a month or two away.
-Hint: The further away the expiration date, the more valuable the premium because a longer time span gives the underlying stock more opportunity to reach the option's strike price.
+Because some don't want to be in this trade for too long, they may choose expiration dates that are only a month or two away.
+Hint: The further away the expiration date, the more valuable the option because a longer time span gives the underlying stock more opportunity to reach the option's strike price.

 Note: It takes experience to find strike prices and expiration dates that work for you.
-As a new options investor, you may want to experiment with one options contract and different strike prices and expiration dates.
-Eventually you’ll find a combination that works for you.
+Inexperienced options investor may want to practice trade using different options contract, strike prices, and expiration dates.

 Your first covered call trade

-- In February, you own 100 shares of XYZ, which is currently at $30 a share.
+- In February, you own 100 shares of XYZ, which is currently trading at $30 a share.

 - You sell one covered call with a strike price of $33 and an expiration date of March.
 The bid price (the premium) for this option is $1.25.

-- If you were willing to pay the additional commissions and initiated this trade over the phone, you’d say, “I’d like to sell one covered call for XYZ March 33 for a limit price of $1.25 good for the day only.”
+- Suppose you then said to yourself: “I’d like to sell one covered call for XYZ March 33 for a limit price of $1.25 good for the day only.”
 Hint: It’s suggested you place a limit order, not a market order, so that you can specify the minimum price at which you would be willing to sell.

 - If the call is sold at $1.25, the premium you receive is $125 (100 shares x $1.25) less commission.